pfragkiad/ParserTests/README.md

 ## Custom parser examples #1:  `ComplexParser`

 Another ready to use `Parser` is the `ComplexParser` for complex arithmetic.
 The application of the `Parser` for `Complex` numbers is a first application of a custom data type (i.e. other that `double`).
-Let's see an example (`Complex` belongs to the `System.Numerics` namespace).
-Let's see the implementation of the `ComplexParser`.

 Any `Parser` that uses custom types should inherit the `Parser` base class.
 Each custom parser should override the methods:
 * `Evaluate`: if there is at least one "constant" such as `pi`, which should be defined by default.
 * `EvaluateUnaryOperator` : if at least one unary operator